top of page

 Sex lubricant:

--Vaginal lubricants (for when you're having sex).
+-Lubricants for when you're having sex.
 These are all available online.
-You do NOT need a prescription.

 Myomectomy or medications like Orilissa are options for pain due to fibroids.